Russian skater Kamila Valieva can compete, but medal ceremony won’t be held - NewsBreak

 The decision not to award medals also affects Nathan Chen and the rest of the second-place American team, who will leave Beijing unsure if they won silver or gold.
 It would be Chen’s second gold of the Games.
 If Valieva and Russia are disqualified, Japan moves up to silver and Canada wins bronze.

-“We are devastated that they will leave Beijing without their medals in hand, but we appreciate the intention of the IOC to ensure the right medals are awarded to the right individuals,” the U.S. Olympic and Paralympic Committee said in a statement.
+“We are devastated that they will leave Beijing without their medals in hand, but we appreciate the intention of the IOC to ensure the right medals are awarded to the right individuals,” the U.S. Olympic and Paralympic Committee said in a statement.2022 Super Bowl ads go heavy on nostalgia and star-power

 The IOC decision also means the fourth-place finisher in the women’s event will have a good chance to move into the bronze position.